frank-emrich/freezeml-pldi2020-artifact/README.md

 Open Virtual Appliance format supported by most virtualization software.
 Use your favourite virtualization solution (VirtualBox, VMWare) to import the virtual machine file.
 After booting up the virtual machine log in as "user" with password "user".
-You will be automatically taken to `~/freezeml/` directory, which contains a copy of this README file.
+You will be automatically taken to the `~/freezeml/` directory, which contains a copy of this README file.
 You can view the readme inside the virtual machine by issuing the following command: